 Where Innovation Meets Value

 Strick Trailers, LLC is a leading manufacturer of innovative commercial truck equipment which includes dry freight semi-trailers and converter dollies.
-We specialize in sheet and post dry vans and produce everything from 28-foot pup trailers to 60-foot drop deck trailers.
+We specialize in sheet and post dry vans and produce everything from 22-foot pup trailers to 60-foot drop deck trailers.
 We focus on providing quality, on-time performance, and product specifications with compelling value.
 We have introduced countless product enhancements and concepts to accommodate unique customer needs.
 Strick Trailers, LLC is located in Monroe, Indiana, and has sister companies, Cheetah Chassis Corporation in Berwick, PA, and John Evans Manufacturing Co. in Sumter, South Carolina.

 Strick Trailers, LLC…Born in the USA

-Strick has a long and storied history in the United States, and has remained loyal to our American roots.
+Strick has a long and storied history in the United States, and we have remained loyal to our American roots.
 We strive to support the U.S. initiative to bring manufacturing back to peak levels and to keep our economy strong.
 We may not be a global powerhouse, but our patriotism drives us to support our local economy by building American parts and looking for ways to keep our components sourced within the USA.
 By manufacturing and fabricating a significant portion of our own components in our Monroe plant, we also offer local employment.
 We care about our country, about being a leader in the industry, and about being competitive.

 Strick’s passion for quality and innovation, and our commitment to help each individual customer succeed, is why more and more businesses trust us to consistently deliver the dry van industry’s highest performing products and services.